cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | `PrepMessage`          | Type of each prep message.                                     |
 {: #vdaf-param title="Constants and types defined by each concrete VDAF."}

-Some of type types in the table above need to be written to the network in order to carry out the computation.
-It is RECOMMENDED that concrete instantiations of the `Vdaf` interface specify a method of encoding the `PublicShare`, `InputShare`, `AggParam`, `AggShare`, `PrepShare`, and `PrepMessage`.
+Some of the types in the table above need to be written to the network in order to carry out the computation.
+It is RECOMMENDED that concrete instantiations of the `Vdaf` interface specify a method of encoding the `PublicShare`, `InputShare`, `AggParam`, `AggShare`, `PrepShare`, and `PrepMessage` types.

-Each VDAF is identified by a unique, 32-bit integer, denoted `ID`.
+Each VDAF is identified by a unique 32-bit integer, denoted `ID`.
 Identifiers for each VDAF specified in this document are defined in {{codepoints}}.
 The following method is used by both Prio3 and Poplar1: